learnercraft/learnercraft.github.io/src/content/docs/blog/2025-05-10-ispeakerreact-development-history.md

 We also implemented logging in the Electron version to help users report bugs more easily.

 To automate releases, we wrote a script that builds and publishes the app to GitHub Releases.
-Getting this working was tough—we waited ~15 minutes each time just to see an error.
+Getting this working was tough—we waited ~15 minutes each time just to see an error 😫.
 After much trial and error (and help from both ChatGPT and Claude), we got it working.
-Manual builds were an option, but they weren’t as secure or verifiable.
+Manual builds were an option, but they weren’t as secure or verifiable, which goes against [our missions](/about/#our-mission).

 ## Localization support